awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-partition-key-sharding.md

 A simple calculation would likely suffice, such as the product of the UTF\-8 code point values for the characters in the order ID, modulo 200, \+ 1\.
 The partition key value would then be the date concatenated with the calculation result\.

-With this strategy, the writes are spread evenly across the partition\-key values, and thus across the physical partitions\.
-You can easily perform a `GetItem` operation for a particular item and date because you can calculate the partition\-key value for a specific `OrderId` value\.
+With this strategy, the writes are spread evenly across the partition key values, and thus across the physical partitions\.
+You can easily perform a `GetItem` operation for a particular item and date because you can calculate the partition key value for a specific `OrderId` value\.

 To read all the items for a given day, you still must `Query` each of the `2014-07-09.N` keys \(where `N` is 1–200\), and your application then has to merge all the results\.
 The benefit is that you avoid having a single "hot" partition key value taking all of the workload\.

 **Note**
-For an even more efficient strategy specifically designed to handle high\-volume time\-series data, see [Time\-Series Data](bp-time-series.md)\.
+For a more efficient strategy specifically designed to handle high\-volume time series data, see [Time Series Data](bp-time-series.md)\.